“I’m still the baddest, hardest man on the planet”

 An interview with Dave Allen about his return to the ring and setting out to prove he is the most talented heavyweight out there, as well as the funniest.

 Dave Allen, the White Rhino, the Doncaster de la Hoya, and a boxer who’s as funny and honest as they come.
 Almost too funny and honest, in the way he talks about his shortcomings and refuses to engage in a lot of the bullshitting that comes with the boxing game.
-Actually, scrap that, you can never be too funny and honest, and boxing fans will have nothing but excitement at seeing the return to the ring of Allen on Feb 8th (opponent TBC at time of writing).
-Last seen in the ring being defeated by David Price last July, he is now firmly on the comeback trail and in determined spirits to show exactly the talent he is and get to the top of the heavyweight tree.
+Actually, scrap that, you can never be too funny and honest, and boxing fans will have nothing but excitement at seeing the return to the ring of Allen.
+Last properly seen on the big stage being defeated by David Price, he is now firmly on the comeback trail and in determined spirits to show exactly the talent he is and get to the top of the heavyweight tree.
 As he showed at one of our recent events, he is a hard guy who’s also smart and sensitive; heavily disguised under blunt Donnie humour of course.
 We grabbed a word with him just before he headed into his training camp….

 Are you looking forward to returning, how’s your frame of mind?